coiled/etl-tpch/README.md

 Example Production ETL System - TPC-H
 =====================================

-This repository contains a scalable example production data pipeline running on the cloud that represents what we commonly see in the wild.
+This repository contains a scalable example production data pipeline running on the cloud that represents what we commonly see in real-world applications.

-While specific details vary across use cases, there are common pipeline steps and pain points.

-There are many considerations involved in constructing a data processing pipeline.
-We hope this example pipeline helps provide a path for addressing common pain points and serves as a template for your own use case.
+While specific details vary, we see both common pipeline tasks and common pain points across many use cases.
+We hope the example here provides a path for addressing common pain points and can serve as a template for your own use case.

-The pipeline here is intended to show that running regular jobs on a schedule, at scale, on the cloud can be a delightful experience for Python developers.

 ## Common data pipeline steps